-Join the site, pay to get paid for referring people and your membership also gets you TONS of tools and “training” to help you promote it.
-That’s Infinity Downline.
+- And your membership also gets you TONS of tools and “training” to help you promote it.

 All I know is that I can’t go further than what the free membership provides and to be honest, that was all I needed to see to decide why Infinity Downline is not the program for me.